Transit Gateway ECMP for DMZ Deployment Limitation Test Validation¶

 After bringing up the setup, we run wget at VPC1 EC2 to browse the HTTP server running at VPC3 EC2 and observe the following behaviors:

-3. Keep both PAN1 and PAN2 running. wget from VPC1 to VPC3 sometimes succeed.
+3. Keep both PAN1 and PAN2 running. wget from VPC1 to VPC3 sometimes succeeds.
 Sometimes, wget times out.
-When timeout happens, TCP packets from VPC1 to VPC3 go through PAN1 or PAN2, but the returning packets from VPC3 to VPC1 are distributed to a different Palo Alto Network instances by the other ECMP interface.
-The other Palo Alto Network instance will drop the returning packets due to missing initiating TCP connection.
+When a timeout happens, TCP packets from VPC1 to VPC3 go through PAN1 or PAN2, but the returning packets from VPC3 to VPC1 are distributed to a different Palo Alto Network instances by the other ECMP interface.
+The other Palo Alto Network instance will drop the returning packets due to missing initiating a TCP connection.

-Running ECMP between Transit Gateway and multiple firewall instances cannot guarantee the returning traffic will go through the same firewall instance as the initiating traffic.
+Running ECMP between Transit Gateway and multiple firewall instances cannot guarantee that the returning traffic will go through the same firewall instance as the initiating traffic.
 As such, the ECMP based solution cannot be used to load balance traffic between multiple firewall instances between on-prem and cloud.